jnardiello/jnardiello.github.io/_posts/2014-01-20-presenting-tenzo-for-jekyll.md

 date:   2014-01-20 15:38:00
 ---

-[Tenzo](https://github.com/jnardiello/tenzo) is a free minimal theme for Jekyll (and my first open source project).
-I started crafting it for my own purpose and then decided to add little extra-work and ship a ready-to-use package for the public.
+[Tenzo](https://github.com/jnardiello/tenzo) is an essential theme for Jekyll (and my first open source project, be kind!).
+I started crafting it for my personal website and then decided to add some extra-work and ship a ready-to-use package for the public.
 If you are curious to see it in action, well, you are already doing so.
-It runs on my personal website.

-Tenzo has been crafted keeping in mind *semplicity*.
+Tenzo has been crafted keeping *semplicity* in mind.
 It's not fancy, it's not extra-packed with features.
 It is essential and wants to keep the focus on you and on content.

 ## Typography